How do medical devices get approved? We break down the FDA’s intricate process for classifying and regulating these products in the United States.

-Below, we examine how the FDA classifies, regulates and approves medical devices.
-This process determines how everything from pacemakers to dental floss gets on American shelves.
-It’s critical to understand this system, since sending a product to market is key for company profits … and therefore your returns.
+Below, INN examines how the FDA classifies, regulates and approves medical devices to help better answer how medical devices get approved.
+This determines how everything from pacemakers to dental floss get on American shelves.
+It’s critical to understand this system, since sending a to market is key for company profits and therefore your returns.

 Classifying medical devices

-As such, they are subject to the least restrictive regulatory controls.
+As such, they are subject to the least restrictive regulatory requirements.
 Most, for example, do not require a Premarket Notification 510(k) — that is, the manufacturers do not need to prove that their device is “substantially equivalent” to one already on the market.

 Then there are Class III devices, or those products deemed the highest risk.
+Class III devices only make up 10 percent of all medical devices.
 Generally speaking, you need a whole lot more than a 510(k) to get these to market.

-Replacement heart valves, denture adhesives, aspirators: these products, and others like them, all require Premarket Approval— that is, a more comprehensive and thorough review of the device.
+Replacement heart valves, denture adhesives, aspirators and breast implants: these products, and others like them, all require Premarket Approval before receiving clearance — that is, a more comprehensive and thorough review of the device.

-In filing a Premarket Notification 510(k), manufacturers have to prove that their product is as safe and effective as a ‘predicate’— that is, a similar device that’s already been commercialized.
+In filing a Premarket Notification 510(k), manufacturers have to prove that their product is as safe and has the same effectiveness as a “predicate” — that is, a similar device that’s already been regulated and commercialized.

 The predicate and its substantially equivalent product must have the same intended use.
-If the latter uses different technology, additional information needs to be submitted, showing that no safety concerns appear with the new device.
+If the latter uses different technology, additional information needs to be submitted to be considered for clearance, showing that no patient safety concerns appear with the new device.

-According to the FDA’s website, it takes approximately 90 days to determine substantial equivalency.
-Only then can a company bring its product to market.
-Still, three months isn’t long to wait—especially when compared to the drug approval process!
+According to the FDA, it takes approximately 90 days to determine substantial equivalency.
+Only once its been cleared can a company bring its product to market.

-Class III medical devices, as well as those not found to be substantially equivalent in the 510(k) process, must receive a Premarket Approval.
-In this instance, companies need to submit clinical data for the FDA to evaluate—and of course, it takes time to first acquire those findings!
+On the other hand, Class III medical devices, as well as those not found to be substantially equivalent in the 510(k) process, must receive a Premarket Approval.
+In this instance, companies need to submit clinical data for the FDA to evaluate, and it takes time to first acquire those findings.